72/lemonade/README.md

 ![workspace-example](demo.gif)

-Again, this is a zombie version of old Framer.
+#### Again, this is a zombie version of old Framer.
 You should be using something else.

 Lemonade simply gives you a template to help you kickoff your own thing.

 Most notably, the template comes with a setup `app` layer that you can use as your canvas, and add your content inside it.
-This `app` layer then is scaled by a so that it fits any browser window.
+This `app` layer is then scaled by the `fitToScreen` function so that it fits any browser window.

 This is great (I mean, all things considered...) for **remote user research**.
-Research participants can run your prototype on their device, regardless of which device is it.
+Research participants can run your prototype on their device, regardless of which device they're using.

 You can delete the Lemonade template and start from scratch.

 And in that case, here are notes to help you set up a new project.

 # Framer notes and snippets